2023 Agents/Editors

 Agent

-Sophia Ramos, New Leaf Literary
+Sophia M. Ramos, New Leaf Literary

 Bio: Hailing from South Florida, Sophia M. Ramos earned a Masters of Science in Publishing from New York University.
 Prior to joining New Leaf Literary, she worked as a literary scout, and later moved into foreign rights and international sales where she rounded out her understanding of book publishing as a global industry.
 Sophia now works as a Literary Associate on various top author brands, and has a wide-open list she’s ready to fill.
 She is a Diet Coke enthusiast and champion axe thrower.